neutron-org/neutron-docs/docs/neutron/price-feeds.md

 ### Band

 Band is a cross-chain data oracle platform that provides reliable, secure, and real-time data to smart contracts on various blockchain networks.
 Read more about its architecture, functionalities, client libraries, and tools by the link to the docs: https://docs.bandchain.org/.

-### Slinky (upcoming)

-Slinky is an on-chain consensus-level oracle running by the chain validators.
-Slinky is coming to Neutron in the next release in July 2024.
-You can read more about the oracle, how it works, its upcoming features and how to use by the link to the oracle's official docs: https://docs.skip.money/slinky/overview/

 ## On-chain TWAP